 What are some current international initiatives related to the NIDCD’s mission areas?

 The Lancet Commission on Global Hearing Loss will build on the World Health Assembly’s drive to reduce the immense burden of hearing loss worldwide.
 Led by world experts in hearing, public health, economics, and engineering, among other areas, the commission seeks innovative solutions focused on prevention, policy, technology, and protection, and on how these themes interact.
 NIDCD Director Debara L. Tucci, M.D., M.S., M.B.A., is serving as a commission co-chair.
-The commission plans to publish a report in spring 2021 to address the economics of global hearing health policy, best practices for hearing health care delivery, accessibility of hearing health technology, and sociocultural barriers to accessing hearing health care.
+The commission plans to publish a report in 2023 to address the economics of global hearing health policy, best practices for hearing health care delivery, accessibility of hearing health technology, and sociocultural barriers to accessing hearing health care.

 According to WHO, we face a worldwide, substantial, and ever-increasing need for rehabilitation, especially with the aging population and the rise of age-related hearing loss and communication disorders.
 The NIDCD, through efforts led by the National Center of Medical Rehabilitation Research, part of the NIH’s Eunice Kennedy Shriver National Institute on Child Health and Human Development, has been engaged with the WHO Rehabilitation 2030 initiative.
 In 2019, the NIDCD, other NIH institutes, and the U.S. Agency for International Development (USAID) participated in the Second Global Rehabilitation 2030 meeting and a subsequent meeting, Health Policy and Systems Research Agenda for Rehabilitation.